Hard Money Loan

 To understand what these loans are, we first must understand the concept of Hard money.
 Hard money refers to physical assets like property.
 Therefore, these loans are backed by real investments as collateral.

-In a traditional loan process, the borrower will apply for a loan, and the lender will check their creditworthiness and whether the borrower is financially capable of repaying it, after which they will approve the loan.
+In a traditional loan process, the borrower applies for a loan, and the lender checks their creditworthiness and whether the borrower is financially capable of repaying it.
+After that, the lender approves the loan.

 This process is often lengthy due to the thorough study of the borrower's financials to minimize the risk for the lender.
 However, due to the protracted process and minimal risk, these loans may have lower interest rates.